ucfopen/UDOIT/INSTALL_CANVAS.md

 * Client Credentials
 * Canvas
 * Enforce Scopes
-* See section below for a list of scopes to enable.
+* See the section below for a list of scopes to enable.
 * Check `Allow Include Parameters`
 * Redirect URL (Legacy) : *SKIP*
 * Vendor Code : *SKIP*